 We believe we’ve identified the main reasons for the drop and are taking steps to rectify the situation.
 We’re not going to share all our findings now, but one thing is clear.
 People searching for ‘Church Nativity Plays’, didn’t think our webpages, or our plays looked “Christian enough”!

 One of the main issues it seems, is that our webpages are heavily marketed towards schools, rather than churches.
 They use terms like ‘teachers’, ‘pupils’ and ‘classes’, rather than ‘congregation’.
 We make no excuses for this.
 Schools and preschool establishments around the world are our main customer base.
 But come on people, let’s be clear.
 A nativity play, is a nativity play, no matter what setting it’s performed in!

 Following on from this, another issue seems to be that over the years we’ve given some of our nativity plays a ‘modern twist’.
 This is evidently deemed to be ‘unholy’ or ‘unbiblical’ in some people’s eyes.
 Well apart from that being highly debatable, the real question is: Does having a ‘modern twist’ make our nativity plays any less suitable for a church setting?
 Absolutely not…

-Anyway, we’ll get down off our soap-box now and leave you with links to our 5 best-selling church nativity plays.
+Here are links to our 10 best-selling church nativity plays.
 (Which are all very Christian, we promise)…

 The Angel Gabriel is on a mission from God to tell the wonderful news of Christ’s birth to some shepherds.
 The trouble is, Gabriel can’t find the right shepherds, because the worried shepherds, the daydreaming shepherds and the lazy shepherds just won’t do!
 This nativity musical has a great message for any church congregation as it basically asks the question, what type of shepherd are you?
 I.e. if God asked you to do something, would you be too lazy, or too worried to actually do it?
 Or would you obey without question?